ebarcott-aerospike/kubernetes-operator/docs/Cluster-configuration-settings.md

 description: Cluster Configuration Settings
 ---

 Aerospike cluster configuration settings are found in the Aerospike cluster Custom Resource (CR).
-You can edit this file to make changes to your Aerospike cluster(s).
+You can edit this file to make changes to your Aerospike cluster.

-The Operator Custom Resource Definition (CRD) specifies the CR the Operator uses to manage the cluster(s).
+The Operator Custom Resource Definition (CRD) specifies the CR the Operator uses to manage the cluster.

 ## Example CR

 This basic CR is included as an example to get you started.
-It creates a simple cluster with no storage and data in memory.
+It creates a simple cluster with no storage, using data-in-memory (DIM).

 For a more realistic and more complicated real-world example, we recommend the [example rack-enabled cluster CR](https://github.com/aerospike/aerospike-kubernetes-operator/blob/master/config/samples/rack_enabled_cluster_cr.yaml).